kanyun-inc/ytk-mp4j/README.md

 return errorCode == 0;
 ```

-- In multi-process, multi-thread environment, use code template below to start multi-process, multi-thread communication:
+- In multi-process, multi-thread environment, use code template below to start multi-process, multi-thread communication(ThreadCommSlave supports multi-process and multi-thread，it contains all of functions of ProcessCommSlave, so you can just use ThreadCommSlave.):

 ```java
 int errorCode = 0;